vitiral/trfl/README.md

 ### Some notes

 "Polynomial mapping" in the literature is fairly confusing.
-These two examples should help explain what the litarature is talking about.
+These two examples should help explain what the literature is talking about.

 Note that the literature writes the polynomial in "reverse" order of most-significant bit first (i.e. it writes x^2 + 1 instead of 1 + x^2).